lucarossi9/statistical_computation_4/index.md

 p(y^*|y) = \int \int p(y^*|x, f_x)p(f_x|x)p(x)dxdf_x
 $$
  </center><br/>
- In order to compute the posterior in close form we make the same assumption as in the classical GPs.
+ We make the same assumption as in the classical GPs and compute the posterior using Variational Inference.
  - The noise distribution $$p(y^* \rvert x, f) \sim \epsilon $$ is  Gaussian with homogeneous variance.
  - The distribution of the latent factor is given by $$p(x) \sim \mathcal{N}(\mu(x),\Sigma)$$ for some covariance function $$\Sigma$$
  - The distribution over the function space $$\sim \mathcal{N}(\mu(x), K(x, x))$$.
 We encode our prior knowledge about the problem in the kernel function K.